 Reason 1- Undesexed pets

 Its an obvious one, but undesexed male pets are more likely to urinate around the house.
 Urine is a way that male cats and dogs mark territory to let other competitors know that this is their area and that they are not welcome.
-Desexing your pet is the most effective way to stop from occurring and the earlier the better.
+Desexing your pet is the most effective way to prevent this from occurring.
 Your vet will be able to let you know a safe age for your pet to be desexed.
 Keep in mind that these traits can carry on for a few months after desexing whilst the hormone levels in your pet decrease.

 If you have multiple cats, then you need a tray for each cat plus a spare tray and preferably in different rooms.
 Ensure that any spills are cleaned up quickly using an enzyme-based spray and use one of the synthetic pheromone products that help stressed cats feel more relaxed.